Myc123abc/arch/README.md

-# config
-This my config files for arch
-Use pacman to install
-* xorg xorg-xinit, xorg-server for dwm
-* feh, for background
-* picom, for background
-* adobe-source-code-pro-fonts, for font

-`sudo make clean install` for every suckless directory, then use startx to run dwm

-use `xev` to find keymap for dwm
+arch is used to install archlinux arch2 is used to config archlinux dwm is used to intall and config dwm